izzatkarimov/Get-FAANG-Ready/README.md

 ### Start Learning Data Structures & Algorithms
 - Start with [Data Structures and Algorithms in Python - Full Course for Beginners](https://youtu.be/pkYVOmU3MgA?si=lKkTfrQmBJ7sjzle)
 - Move on to the [Neetcode Data Structures & Algorithms Courses (both Beginner & Advanced)](https://neetcode.io/courses)
 - At this point, feel free to take more courses if you believe that there is a need for that.
+You can look up [Data Structures & Algorithms Notes Repository](https://github.com/izzatkarimov/DSA-Notes) to find more resources.

+### Blind 75 NeetCode Questions
 - If you can finish the courses by the end of the month, start solving NeetCode Blind 75 Questions.

 ---